Ah, the cloud. It's changing the face of IT forever, and while it's at it, it's providing us with a never-ending stream of acronyms.

 All jokes aside, iPaaS is a fast-growing market, and its growing for a reason. iPaaS aims to assuage that most modern of IT headaches: cloud computing growing pains.
 Specifically, iPaaS will help you make all of your thousands of services—in the cloud and on-premises— play nice together and scale.

-In this post, we'll try to explain what iPaaS is, and why it's so popular.
+In this post, we'll try to explain what iPaaS is, why it's so popular, and the different types of iPaas providers.
 Let's dive in.

 Let's start with a dry, technical definition, because who doesn't like that.
 The esteemed analysts at Gartner define iPaaS as "a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on-premises and cloud-based processes, services, applications and data within individual or across multiple organizations."